ryuumx/serverless-datalake-on-aws/lab1/README.md

 2. Add a data set.
 Go to Manage Data > New data set > S3
       1. Add a Data Source Name: My Firehose Log Data
       2. Upload a manifest file.
-You can use the provided [qs-manifest.json](https://raw.githubusercontent.com/czhc/serverless-datalake-on-aws/master/lab1/qs-manifest.json).
+You can use the provided [qs-manifest.json](https://raw.githubusercontent.com/ryuumx/serverless-datalake-on-aws/master/lab1/qs-manifest.json).
 Download and edit the manifest file with the correct S3 bucket name.

       ![Edit manifest](./img/qs02-edit-manifest.png)

 3. Upload the file to Quicksight and Connect

-3. Once completed, click Visualize.
+4. Once completed, click Visualize.

-4. Select a Vertical Bar Chart.
+5. Select a Vertical Bar Chart from bottom-left panel.
+Select activity_type as X axis from top-left panel.
+Wait for the data to get imported.

     What does this graph tell you?

       ![Chart unfiltered](./img/qs03-unfiltered.png)

-5. From the left navigation, select on Filter.
+6. From the left navigation, select on Filter.
 Add a filter using the + button.
       1. Select device_id > Filter List > Value `10`
       2. Click Apply